JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

     --global-firewall-policy
 ```

-Where in the firewall rules we have to copy the firewall rules to the target VPC and also maintainance going to be PITA as we have to maintain the multiple copies of the same rules.
+With VPC firewall rules, you would need to manually copy the rules to each target VPC, making maintenance a pain since you have to manage multiple copies of the same rules.
+Using firewall policies simplifies this process by allowing centralized management across multiple VPCs.

 ### Go_Next

-During VPC firewall we say that we can either allow or deny the traffic but incase of the Network Firewall rules it supports the other two options
+Previously, we saw that VPC firewall rules allow only allow or deny actions.
+However, Network Firewall Policies support two additional options:

+1. apply_security_profile_group:
-    - apply_security_profile_group transparently intercepts the traffic and sends it to the configured firewall endpoint for Layer 7 inspection.
+Intercepts traffic and sends it to a firewall endpoint for Layer 7 inspection.
+2. goto_next:
-    - goto_next : Simply says continue to process the rules in the below level(Note if you get confused don't worry you will be get enough clarity once we move to the hands on section)
+Simply says continue to process the rules in the below level
+If this sounds confusing, don't worry!
+It will make sense once we dive into the hands-on section.

 ### Regional Firewall policies

-Its is similar to the Global firewall but the only difference its applicable to the regions that is created
+Regional Firewall Policies are similar to Global Firewall Policies, but they apply only to specific regions instead of the entire VPC.

-Lets see how the Regional Firewall policies and the Go_Next statement works together
+Now, let's see how Regional Firewall Policies and the goto_next statement work together.

-First create the firewall rules with the go to statement

 ```bash
 gcloud compute network-firewall-policies rules create 2000 \